crwlrsoft/url/README.md

         userInfo
 ```

-When a component is not present in a url (e.g. it doesn't contain user and
+When a component is not present in a URL (e.g. it doesn't contain user and
 password) the corresponding properties will return `NULL`.

 #### Further available component combinations